oncomouse/AndrewPilsch.com/_includes/cv.md

 **["Invoking Darkness: *Skotison*, Scalar Derangement, and Inhuman Rhetoric."](https://muse.jhu.edu/article/666620)** *Philosophy and Rhetoric* 50.3 (2017): 336-355.

 **"'We twiddle...and turn into machines': Mina Loy, HTML, and the Machining of Information."** Chapter in *Reading Modernism with Machines* eds.
-Shawna Ross & James O'Sullivan (2016).
+Shawna Ross & James O'Sullivan (Palgrave, 2016).

 **["Insect Capital."](http://www.nanocrit.com/issues/8-2015/insect-capital)** _New American Notes Online (NANO)_ 8 (2015).